 Describe how the local educational agency will monitor students' progress in meeting the challenging State academic standards by identifying students who may be at risk for academic failure.

 Tallapoosa County's Vision is "Building students today for a better future tomorrow".
-Our Mission is for "Students to achieve at their fullest potential while preparing for college, career, and life".
+Our Mission is "Students achieving at their fullest potential while preparing for success in college, career, and life".
 Our Beliefs are: